 ❄️Minions have a chance to blind enemies on hit (50% less chance to hit)

-❄️4% physical damage reduction per endurance charge (max of 3) from enduring cry, with another 2%/charge upon activation, 15% from basalt flask, 10% from bone armor
+❄️4% physical damage reduction per endurance charge (max of 3) from enduring cry, with another 2%/charge upon activation, 10% from bone armor

 ❄️Flasks to prevent bleeding, chill, freezing, curses, as well as 10% attack and spell dodge

 ❄️Chilling and freezing enemies.